Apple watchOS 5 focuses on fitness and Siri

 Siri sees some important improvements as well.
 In addition to Shortcuts for key apps, you no longer need to say "hey Siri" when you raise your wrist.
 The existing Siri watch face now supports third-party apps, to boot, and provides info for maps, heart rate and sports scores.

 Connectivity gets a boost, too: there's a new Walkie Talkie feature that lets you hold quick back-and-forth voice conversations.
-Suffice it to say this could be helpful if you're using an LTE-equipped watch and would rather not scribble a text message just to fire off a quick response.
+Suffice to say this could be helpful if you're using an LTE-equipped watch and would rather not scribble a text message when your iPhone is still at home.

-Other upgrades focus on features that might not be flashy, but are arguably overdue.
+Other upgrades focus on features that might not be flashy but are arguably overdue.
 You can now play podcasts directly from your watch, not just your music.
 There are now interactive notifications that provide app-specific responses, such as sending a payment or checking in for a flight.
 And gone are the days when you had to pull out your iPhone just to check messages with web material -- you can't surf the web on your Watch (not that you'd really want to), but you can open web-based email and see web links in Messages.

 The watchOS 5 update should arrive this fall.
 It's not as giant an upgrade as past releases (there's still no third-party watch face support, alas), but that's not necessarily a bad thing.
 The Apple Watch is now a relatively mature device, and it's clear that the focus is more on addressing smaller feature gaps than reinventing the wheel.